“Courage starts with showing up and letting ourselves be seen.”

 Rachelle is available for appointments Wednesdays and Fridays in Mount Lawley, WA.
 Telehealth appointments also available.

-"We each seek to be held in the heart and mind of our other" - Diana Fosha
+"We each seek to sense our existence in the heart and mind of the other"

 Nurturance and support with overcoming difficulties affecting well-being in pregnancy and parenthood.